 - or even-numbered houses on even dates of the month (2nd, 4th, 16th, etc).

-In certain circumstances a ban on sprinklers and irrigation systems (as above) may become necessary and, in extreme circumstances, a total outdoor water ban may be declared.
+In certain circumstances, furthers restrictions on residential outdoor water use may become necessary and, in extreme circumstances, a total outdoor water ban may be declared.

 What happens if you breach the restrictions?